hthuwal/sign-language-character-recognition/README.md

 The paper on this work is published [here](https://link.springer.com/chapter/10.1007/978-981-10-5547-8_42).

+Do cite this paper, if you find it useful. :)

 # Setup and Usage
 The repository contains the following two approaches to classify the sign language(ASL) characters (static).